apavlovics/minesweeper/README.md

 * jQuery Cookie

 To experience all the game features moderately recent versions of Chrome, Firefox or Safari should be used.
-The game must be run in the web server (`file://` protocol is not supported).
+The game must be deployed on the web server (`file://` protocol is not supported).